Stories of Hope

 What could happen if the shutdown continues?

-Federal civilian employees, active duty military, reservists and other individuals on the military pay schedule will miss their first full paycheck this week.
+Federal civilian employees, active duty military, reservists and other individuals on the military pay schedule are working without pay.
 One missed paycheck can make it difficult for families in our community to pay for rent, groceries, gas, and other essentials.
 Second Harvest and our feeding partners are already responding to individuals and families impacted by the shutdown through regular food distributions.

 What about programs like SNAP and WIC?

-• WIC (Women, Infants, and Children) benefits remain available for now, but funding could be affected beginning in November.
+• WIC (Women, Infants, and Children)ย benefits remain available for now due to temporary funding that has been made available.

 How is Second Harvest preparing?